sercasti/datalaketools/README.md

 1. Open pgAdmin at: <http://localhost:5050/> with the master password you created earlier
 1. Navigate the tree panel on the left, open your postgres_db server, open the databases entry, and click on the "postgres" database
 Using the Query tool (inside the tools menu), copy paste the contents of the [postgres/create_table.sql](postgres/create_table.sql) to create the initial table, and press "Execute" (the play button)
-1. Check your newly created table inside the "tables" node on the left panel, right click on the table name and choose "Import/Export"
+1. Check your newly created table inside the "Schemas -> public -> Tables" node on the left panel, right click on the table "land_registry_price_paid_uk" and choose "Import/Export"
 1. Toogle the popup to "Import"
 1. For the filename input, click on the "..." and choose the "pp-monthly.csv" file
 1. Header, choose "Yes" and press OK.
 This should import 126641 rows to the "land_registry_price_paid_uk"